BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Cisco has built a data-center-class network security portfolio, this week unveiling an Adaptive Security Appliance clustering feature that delivers 320 Gbps firewall performance, as well as a new virtual firewall and a super-capacity intrusion prevention
+Cisco has built a data-center-class network security portfolio, this week unveiling an Adaptive Security Appliance clustering feature that delivers 320 Gbps firewall performance, as well as a new virtual firewall and a super-capacity intrusion prevention appliance.

 Why Cisco ASA clustering?